jacksonofalltrades/mtg-deck-builder/README.md

 All of the following search types can be filtered further by the filters noted above for combos.

 ##### Card draw
-Search for spells that draw cards
+Search for spells that draw cards.

 ##### Ramp
 Search for spells that generate mana.